plesk/wpchk/README.md

 ## How to fix

 Get the WordPress Toolkit to fix all issues with one click and stay always up-to-date & secure: https://www.plesk.com/wp-toolkit/

+If you have any questions or feedback, please don't hesitate to contact us: wpscan@plesk.com